rush-db/rushdb/docs/docs/typescript-sdk/records/import-data.md

 - Setting `returnResult: false` is recommended for large imports to improve performance
 - For time-critical imports, pre-process your data to ensure type consistency
 - CSV imports currently read the full string; for very large files consider splitting client-side
+- Upsert on large batches may benefit from using stable unique keys in `mergeBy` to minimize match cost.

 ## Related Documentation